kalodiodev/kitapi/README.md

 ## Prerequisites

 You will need Java 8 to build and run Kitapi.
-You can download it from the [Oracle Website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Everything else, including Gradle, will be downloaded by the build process.

 ## How To Build Kitapi